 Integrating High-Impact Practices at UHD: Transformative Learning through Inclusive Excellence

-On behalf of the Senior Vice President for Academic and Student Affairs and Provost, the High-Impact Practices (HIPs) Subcommittee of the Center for Teaching and Learning Excellence welcomes applications from faculty (including adjuncts and lecturers) and staff each year to integrate HIPs in UHD courses or through documentable extra- or co-curricular educational experiences for UHD students.
+Each academic year, the High-Impact Practices (HIPs) Subcommittee of the Center for Teaching and Learning Excellence welcomes applications from faculty (including adjuncts and lecturers) and staff to integrate HIPs in UHD courses or through documentable extra- or co-curricular educational experiences for UHD students.
 The purpose of this program is to achieve the UHD goal of “providing students high-impact educational experiences.”
 Ideal proposals will implement the UHD vision by incorporating elements that meet one or more of the characteristics of HIPs listed below.

 Background Information: What are High-Impact Practices?

 High-Impact Practices are active and intentional teaching and learning practices that:

 - Promote student engagement and deep learning in the context of a coherent, academically challenging curriculum.